 The Exchange will conduct an analysis concerning the elimination of obvious and catastrophic error provisions during Limit States and Straddle States and agrees to provide the Commission with relevant data to assess the impact of this proposed rule change.
-As part of its analysis, the Exchange will: (1) Evaluate the options market quality during Limit States and Straddle States; (2) assess the character of incoming order flow and transactions during Limit States and Straddle States; and (3) review any complaints from members and their customers concerning executions during Limit

-States and Straddle States.
+As part of its analysis, the Exchange will: (1) Evaluate the options market quality during Limit States and Straddle States; (2) assess the character of incoming order flow and transactions during Limit States and Straddle States; and (3) review any complaints from members and their customers concerning executions during Limit States and Straddle States.
 Additionally, the Exchange agrees to provide to the Commission data requested to evaluate the impact of the elimination of the obvious and catastrophic error provisions, including data relevant to assessing the various analyses noted above.
-By May 29, 2015, the Exchange shall provide to the Commission and the public assessments relating to the impact of the operation of the obvious error rules during Limit and Straddle States as follows: 7
+No later than five months prior to the expiration of the pilot period, including any extensions to the pilot period for the Plan,9 the Exchange shall provide to the Commission and the public assessments relating to the impact of the operation of the obvious error rules during Limit and Straddle States as follows: 10

-1. Evaluate the statistical and economic impact of Limit and Straddle States on liquidity and market quality in the options markets.

-2. Åssess whether the lack of obvious error rules in effect during the Straddle and Limit States are problematic.
+- 1. Evaluate the statistical and economic impact of Limit and Straddle States on liquidity and market quality in the options markets. - 2.
+Assess whether the lack of obvious error rules in effect during the Straddle and Limit States are problematic.